Siew22/Sarawak-SAR-Risk-Explorer/README.md

     ```
 2.  **Backend Setup:**
     ```bash
-    cd backend
+    # Navigate to the backend directory from the project root
+    # (Assuming you are using the flat structure)

+    # Create and activate a Python virtual environment (e.g., env)
     python -m venv env

+    # On Windows
     .\env\Scripts\activate

+    # On macOS/Linux
+    # source env/bin/activate

+    # Install dependencies
     pip install -r requirements.txt

+    # Authenticate with Google Earth Engine (a one-time setup)
     earthengine authenticate

+    # Run the server
     uvicorn main_professional:app --reload
     ```
+    - The backend will be running at `http://127.0.0.1:8000`.

 3.  **Frontend Setup:**
     *   Get a **free API key** from [OpenWeatherMap](https://openweathermap.org/appid).
-    *   Open `frontend/index.html` in a text editor.
+    *   Open the project's main HTML file (e.g., `dashboard_windy_final.html`) in a text editor.
     *   Replace the placeholder `'YOUR_OPENWEATHERMAP_API_KEY'` with your actual key.
-    *   Open the `index.html` file in your web browser.
+    *   Open the same HTML file in your web browser.

 ---